 I cannot believe I’m seriously planning to greet my prospective in-laws in too-tight red woolly reindeer gloves.
 With tassels.
 (28)

 This was a solid 3.5 stars.
 I can’t say this was a terribly complex or thought-provoking book.
-But it was extremely fun, light, and cheerful.
+But I’ve Got Your Number was extremely fun, light, and cheerful.
 This was also easy to pick up when I had a spare moment without forgetting important details or storylines, which makes it a perfect read for times when you can’t dedicate large blocks of time to reading.

 Poppy Wyatt is marrying into a very prestigious, very judgmental family of scholars.
 Or she was, until she lost the family heirloom engagement ring her fiance Magnus had just given her.
 After having her phone stolen out of her hand by a passing thief and now in a complete panic, Poppy finds a phone in a nearby trashcan and commandeers it for her own use as a contact number for information on her lost ring.
 The previous phone-owner’s boss, Sam, reluctantly allows Poppy to keep the phone (as she certainly isn’t going to give it back to him before she finds her ring!) as long as she continues the functions of his personal assistant as he certainly doesn’t have time to find a new PA on such short notice.
 Unfortunately, Poppy is dragged into a bureaucratic nightmare while also trying to manage both the lost ring, her potential in-laws incredibly judgemental attitude towards her and Magnus’s engagement, and her increasingly confusing feelings about Sam.